 French Pattern – Roman Travertine

-Opus is a Latin word that means “work”, and indicates in this particular context the technique that was used to assemble the “tesserae” of Roman Travertine in order to make the arrangement in the space homogeneous and logical.
-An ancient codification of marble installation that is still used today.
+The French pattern, also known as opus romano, is a classic cladding or flooring scheme for roman travertine tiles.
+This is an aesthetic code, declined in different variations, which originates directly from ancient Rome.
+Actually, opus is a Latin word that means “work”, and here it refers to the technique that was used to assemble the tiles in order to make the arrangement of the space homogeneous and logical.
+In other words, this is an ancient codification of natural stone tiles installation that is still used today.

-These formats are generally processed using “cross cut” travertine with warm tones.
+French pattern is generally processed using cross cut travertine with warm tones.

-The difference in the processing of Roman Travertine in “Vein Cut” or “Cross Cut” depends on the type of cut that is carried out from the quarried block.
-When Travertine is processed in “cross cut”, the cut is horizontal with respect to the quarry’s bench, generally giving a nuanced appearance.
-Contrarily, when Travertine is processed in “vein cut” it portrays natural veins.
+The difference in the processing of roman travertine in “vein cut” or “cross cut” depends on the type of cut that is carried out from the quarried block.
+When travertine is processed in cross cut, the cut is made parallel to the quarry’s bench.
+Generally, it results in a nuanced, cloudlike appearance.
+Instead, when Travertine is processed in vein cut it portrays its natural veins.

-Variations can be added to the classic Opus Romano (French Pattern) with Roman Travertine, as in the case of figure 2 below in which figures have been composed with different Travertine shades.
-Here, both cross cut and the vein cut processing were used.
+Variations can be added to the classic French pattern with roman travertine tiles, as in the case of picture 2.
+Here the design was composed with different travertine shades and both cross cut and vein cut processings were used.

 Less often one may see French pattern realized with roman travertine in light colors.
 However, as shown in picture 3, the final result is still of great impact, as the mix of light tones provides a sophisticated look to the ambience.